davidclin/gcp-alibaba-vpn/site-to-site.md

 Configuring the vendor side of the VPN network requires you to use IPsec and IKE settings that are compatible with the GCP side of the network.
-The following table lists settings and information about values compatible with GCP VPN.
+The following table is informational only and lists settings about values that are compatible with GCP VPN.
-Use these settings for the procedures in the subsections that follow.

 <table>
 <thead>